Radhika-Envision/Upmark/database/README.md

 [ac]: ../doc/aws_credentials.md

+## Restoring from Backup

+In the event that the database is corrupted or erased, one of the backups should be restored.
+To do that:

+1. Go to the [AWS RDS console].
+1. Shut down the current instance.
+    1. Choose Instances on the left.
+    1. Right-click on the `postgres` instance and choose *Delete*.
+Confirm.
+1. Start a new instance with the same name.
+    1. Choose *Snapshots* on the left.
+    1. Select a snapshot.
+    1. Click *Restore snapshot*.
+    1. Give the new instance the same *DB Instance Identifier* - `postgres`.
+    1. Set *Publicly accessible* to `No`.

+Since the new instance has the same name, you don't need to reconfigure the web services.
+However, if you have restored to a snapshot that was taken before the last database scema upgrade, you will need to restart at least one of the web servers to trigger a fresh schema upgrade (alembic).

 ## Downloading Backups

 The backups stored in RDS are not accessible for download.
 To get a copy of a